 The Core Data Service Advisory Group (CDS-AG) provides insight and support to the EDUCAUSE Core Data Service.
 Group members are invited to join; for more information, contact Leah Lang, manager of the CDS.

-EDUCAUSE has two invite-only working groups focused on data privacy:
+EDUCAUSE has one invite-only working groups focused on privacy:

 - Higher Education Chief Privacy Officers (HE-CPO)